lazygeb/CMPT276Team4/README.md

 To load snake into the emulator follow these steps:
 1) Go to the web browser by clicking the index.html
-2) Click load rom
+2) Click the drop down menu that says choose game
-3) Go into the snake file and choose the snek.txt
+3) Choose Snake
 4) Click start emulation
 5) You can move around using w,a,s,d keys and eat the pellets that have been dropped.